-We turn to the hypervirtual double categories $\wAlg vwT$ associated to a monad $T = (T, \mu, \iota)$ on a hypervirtual double category $\K$.
-Remember that $T$ induces a strict $2$-monad on the vertical $2$-category $V(\K)$ that is contained in $\K$.
-To start, by an \emph{(co-)lax $T$-algebra} we shall simply mean an (co-)lax $V(T)$-algebra, and by an \emph{(co-)lax vertical $T$-morphism} between such algebras we shall mean an (co-)lax $V(T)$-morphism.
-The following definition generalises to hypervirtual double categories the notion of `horizontal $T$-morphism', given in \cite{Koudenburg15a}, which is itself a slight generalisation of the `algebraic arrows' that were introduced in Section 7 of \cite{Grandis-Pare04}. \begin{definition} Let $T = (T, \mu, \iota)$ be a monad on a hypervirtual double category $\K$.
-Given lax $T$-algebras $A = (A, a, \bar a, \tilde a)$ and $B = (B, b, \bar b, \tilde b)$, a \emph{horizontal $T$-morphism} $A \slashedrightarrow B$ is a horizontal morphism $\hmap JAB$ equipped with a \emph{structure cell}
+We turn to the augmented virtual double categories $\wAlg vwT$ associated to a monad $T = (T, \mu, \iota)$ on an augmented virtual double category $\K$.
+Remember that $T$ induces a strict $2$"/monad on the vertical $2$"/category $V(\K)$ that is contained in $\K$.
+To start, by an \emph{(co"/)lax $T$"/algebra} we shall simply mean an (co"/)lax $V(T)$"/algebra, and by an \emph{(co"/)lax vertical $T$"/morphism} between such algebras we shall mean an (co"/)lax $V(T)$"/morphism.
+The following definition generalises to augmented virtual double categories the notion of `horizontal $T$"/morphism', given in \cite{Koudenburg15a}, which is itself a slight generalisation of the `algebraic arrows' that were introduced in Section 7 of \cite{Grandis-Pare04}. \begin{definition} Let $T = (T, \mu, \iota)$ be a monad on an augmented virtual double category $\K$.
+Given lax $T$"/algebras $A = (A, a, \bar a, \tilde a)$ and $B = (B, b, \bar b, \tilde b)$, a \emph{horizontal $T$"/morphism} $A \slashedrightarrow B$ is a horizontal morphism $\hmap JAB$ equipped with a \emph{structure cell}